Bullying in the Workplace – What You Can Do Yourself

 What shortcomings are they protecting themselves against?

-A wise man once asked me, “what would you do if you suffered road-rage type driving from a boy racer, and then he was stopped at the next lights?
+A wise man once asked me, “What would you do if you suffered road-rage-type driving from a boy racer, and then he was stopped at the next lights?
 Your eyes meet, what are you feeling?”
 Anger would do for a start.
-I was asked – could you say “it must be hard for you if that’s what you have to do”
+I was asked — could you say “it must be hard for you if that’s what you have to do”

 I’m not suggesting that you don’t protect yourself or stand up to them, but consider that their bullying may be a manifestation of their own issues and insecurities.